Vibhav-Deo/documentation-assistant/README.md

 ---

-**Built with ❤️ using FastAPI, Streamlit, Ollama, and modern DevOps practices.**
+**Built with ❤️ using FastAPI, NextJs + React, Ollama, and modern DevOps practices.**